speechbrain/speechbrain/recipes/BinauralWSJ0Mix/separation/README.md

 # Binaural WSJ0-2mix and WSJ0-3mix dataset creation
-* The training data generation scripts are at https://github.com/huangzj421/Binaural-WSJ0Mix.
+* The training data generation scripts can be found from [https://github.com/huangzj421/Binaural-WSJ0Mix](https://github.com/huangzj421/Binaural-WSJ0Mix).
 But the `train.py` also automatically downloads and generates the data.
 It puts the data under the path specified in `data_folder`.
 * The default command to run that automatically generate the data given wsj0 folder:`python train.py hparams/convtasnet-parallel.yaml --data_folder yourpath/binaural-wsj0mix/2speakers --wsj_root yourpath/wsj0-mix/wsj0`